mrwonko/PySixense/doc.markdown

 ### PySixense.GetAllNewestData()

-Returns success and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the newest data.
+Returns status and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the newest data.

 ### PySixense.GetAllData(index_back)

-Returns success and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the data from index_back polls ago (0-PySixense.GetHistorySize()-1)
+Returns status and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the data from index_back polls ago (0-PySixense.GetHistorySize()-1)

 ### PySixense.GetNewestData(controller_index)

-Returns success and a PySixense.ControllerData with the newest data for the given controller
+Returns status and a PySixense.ControllerData with the newest data for the given controller

 ### PySixense.GetData(controller_index, index_back)

-Returns success and a PySixense.ControllerData with the data from index_back polls ago (0 - PySixense.GetHistorySize()-1) for the given controller
+Returns status and a PySixense.ControllerData with the data from index_back polls ago (0 - PySixense.GetHistorySize()-1) for the given controller

 ### PySixense.GetHistorySize()